CoverUp: Effective High Coverage Test Generation for Python: Approach

 \subsection{Initial Prompting}

-\coverup{} prompts the LLM for tests for every code segment it identifies; Figure~\ref{fig:initial-prompt} shows an example of an initial prompt.
-It has the following structure (circled numbers identify sections in the example): \begin{itemize} \item[\circled{orange!15}{1}] a statement assigning the LLM the \emph{persona}~\cite{prompt-catalog} of an ``expert Python test-driven developer'', intended to help guide it towards high quality tests;
+\coverup{} next prompts the LLM for tests for each code segment it identified in the previous step.
+Figure~\ref{fig:initial-prompt} shows an example of an initial prompt, with circled numbers identifying sections.
+It has the following structure: \begin{itemize} \item[\circled{orange!15}{1}] a statement assigning the LLM the \emph{persona}~\cite{prompt-catalog} of an ``expert Python test-driven developer'', intended to help guide it towards high quality tests;

-\item[\circled{green!15}{2}] a sentence pointing out the code excerpt (segment), identifying what file and module it comes from, and stating what lines or branches do not execute when tested.
+\item[\circled{green!15}{2}] a sentence pointing out the code excerpt (segment), identifying what file it comes from, and stating what lines or branches do not execute when tested.
 The portion specifying the lines and branches missing coverage is compressed using line ranges, simplifying the prompt and reducing token usage.